 Academy Scholarships refer to money that does not need to be repaid.
 All students who have applied and been accepted by The Academy are considered for scholarships.
 Merit scholarships are awarded based on an applicant’s audition.
 Need-based awards are assessed through the financial aid process.

 All students must re-apply for scholarships every year.
 Second Year and Academy Company students apply for scholarships by submitting the application (provided by the school) to The Academy's Scholarship Committee.
 See Endowed and Annual Scholarships

 There are a limited number of on-campus jobs offered by The Academy.
 Following registration, international students may apply for a variety of Academy departments, such as Admissions, Production, Costumes, and the library, among others.

-International students can visit the following links to Sallie Mae and Citizens Bank, which offer Alternative Loans to international students.
+International students can visit the following links to Sallie Mae and Wells Fargo, which offer Alternative Loans to international students.
 If you meet the requirements and are approved, you can re-apply for these loans each year you are a student of The Academy.
 Visit the Financial Aid Office to further discuss this option.